 According to a study recently published in the Journal of Periodontology, people who are dependent on alcohol have worse receding gums than those who are not.

 Once you develop receding gums, you suffer a number of negative consequences, including:

 Exposed tooth root

 Increased risk of decay

 Unfortunately, if receding gums are left untreated, they will often continue to worsen and the risk of tooth loss increases.

-There are plenty of other research that bridge the relationship between alcohol abuse and poor oral hygiene.
+There is plenty of other research that bridges the relationship between alcohol abuse and poor oral hygiene.
 A national survey also confirms that having ten or more drinks per week results in higher periodontitis risk.
 One study found there was a clear relationship that men who drank regularly were at an 18 to 27 percent increased risk of periodontal disease.
 Binge drinkers had clinical attachment levels (the depth of pockets created when gums pull away from the teeth) of four millimeters or greater (three millimeters or more leads to moderate-to-severe periodontal disease).

-People who have alcohol use disorder also tend to have higher plaque levels on their teeth since alcohol causes dehydration of the mouth, so bacteria is not washed away by saliva, and plaque formation occurs.
+People who have alcohol use disorder also tend to have higher plaque levels on their teeth since alcohol causes dehydration of the mouth, so bacteria are not washed away by saliva, and plaque formation occurs.
 Finally, binge drinkers are three times as likely to experience permanent tooth loss.